huynguy-db/arcion-docs/content/docs/instructional-docs/source-db-setup/Oracle.md

 4. Under the Realtime Section, make the necessary changes as follows
      ```YAML
      heartbeat:
-       enable: #Set to true
+       enable: true #Leave this as true
-       schema: #Enter the schema of the data being replicated
+       schema: "REPLICANT" #Replace REPLCIANT with the schema name of the data being Replicated
-       table-name [20.09.14.3]: #HB table name only if dif
+       table-name [20.09.14.3]: replicate_io_cdc_heartbeat #Replace replicate_io_cdc_heartbeat with your heartbeat table's name if you have named it something different
-       column-name [20.10.07.9]: #HB column name only if dif
+       column-name [20.10.07.9]: timestamp #Replace timestamp with
-       interval-ms: 10000 #Enter the interval at which the heartbeat table should be updated
+       interval-ms: 10000 #Depending on your replication needs, you can choose to change the default 10000 millisecond interval after which the heartbeat table will be updated
-       #with the latest timestamp (milliseconds since epoch) by replicant.
-       fetch-interval-s: #Enter the interval in seconds after which Replicant will try to fetch the CDC log
      ```

-Editing the rest of the extractor configurations is optional.
-Replicant will run with the default configurations.
-However, if you need to specify certain configurations for certain specific or change a few settings to enhance Replicant's performance you must edit the extractor configurations with the proceeding steps.

-5. For changes is Replicant's data snapshot, make the necessary adjustments as shown below:
+5. Depending on your replication needs, you can choose to edit the configurations of specific tables in Replicant's data snapshot, by making adjustments as necessary in the following parameters:

       ```YAML
-      threads: #Enter the maximum number of threads you would like replicant to use
-      #for data extraction

-      fetch-size-rows: #Enter the maximum number of records/documents you would like Replicant
-      #to fetch at once from the Oracle Database

-      lock: #You can edit the following settings to enable and configure object locking.
-      #No object locking is done by default.
-        enable: false
-        scope: table
-        force: false
-        timeout-sec: 5

-      min-job-size-rows: #Enter the minimum number of tables/collections you would like
-      #each replication job to contain

-      max-jobs-per-chunk: #Enter the maximum number of jobs created per
-      #source table/collection

-      split-key: #Edit this configuration to split the table/collection into
-      #multiple jobs in order to do parallel extraction

-      split-method: #Specify which of the two split methods, RANGE or MODULO, Replicant will use

-      fetch-PK: #what does this do?

-      fetch-UK: #what does this do?

-      fetch-FK: #what does this do?

-      fetch-Indexes: #fetch (and replicant) indexes for tables.
-(By default, this is false)

-      fetch-user-roles: #fetch (and replicant) user/roles.
-(By default, it is true)

-      fetch-schemas-from-system-tables: #Use system tables to fetch schema information

-      per-table-config: #Use this section if you want to override certain configuration in specific tables
-        i.	schema: <shema_name>
+      per-table-config:
+        i.	schema: <schema_name> #Replace <schema_name> with the name of the schema containing the data being replicated
-        ii.	tables:
+        ii.	tables: #Do not change

-        <table_name>:
-          a.	max-jobs-per-chunk: #Use this to control intra-table parallelism.
-          #Set it to 1 if there is no split-key candidate in a given collection/table
+        <table1>: #Replace <table1> with the name of the table you want to specify configurations for
+            row-identifier-key: [column1, column2] #Replace [column1, column2] with a list of columns which uniquely identify the rows you need to specify for in this table
+        <table2>: #Replace <table1> with the name of the table you want to specify configurations for
-          b.	row-identifier-key: #Enter a list of columns which uniquely
-          #identify a row in this table
+            row-identifier-key: [column3, column4] #Replace [column3, column4] with a list of columns which uniquely identify the rows you need to specify for in this table
-          c.	extraction-priority: # Enter the priority for scheduling the extraction
-          #of a table.
-Higher value is higher priority

-      ```
-6. For changes in Real-Time replication, make the necessary adjustments as shown below:

-      ```YAML
-      threads: #Enter the maximum number of threads to be used by replicant
-      #for real-time extraction

-      fetch-size-rows: #Enter the number of records/documents
-      #Replicant should fetch at one time from Oracle

-      fetch-duration-per-extractor-slot-s: #Specify the number of seconds a
-      #thread should continue extraction from a given replication channel/slot

-      start-position [20.09.14.1]: #Edit the configurations below to specify
-      #the log position from where replication should begin for real-time mode

-        start-scn: #Enter the scn from which replication should start

-        idempotent-replay [20.09.14.1]: #Enter one of the three possible values: ALWAYS/ NONE/ NEVER
+        ##Continue listing all the tables you would like to specify for in the same format as the example tables above

       ```